ART-Protocol-Organization/docs/whitepaper/whitepaper.md

 5. **Income Rate Example** :
     - A user staking 150,000 Artcoins can expect an annual return of approximately 23.36%.
     - The effective income rate for the user's 70% share is approximately 16.35%.
+6. **Halving plan** :
+    - Distribute amount per hour reduced to half, when total distributed amount reach to the half of total amount.
 **This program is designed to enhance the Artcoin ecosystem and provide users with stable income opportunities.**
 <br>